elijaa/phpmemcachedadmin/README.md

 # PHPMemcachedAdmin #

+# Fork

+Forked the original implementation from https://github.com/elijaa/phpmemcachedadmin to provide additional features, like key search and listing.

 ### Graphic stand-alone administration for memcached to monitor and debug purpose ###

 This program allows to see in **real-time** (top-like) or from the start of the server, **stats for get, set, delete, increment, decrement, evictions, reclaimed, cas command**, as well as **server stats** (network, items, server version) with googlecharts and  **server internal configuration**